 Other Names: Plantain Lily, Funkia

 White-Variegated Hosta features dainty spikes of lavender bell-shaped flowers rising above the foliage in mid summer.
-Its attractive enormous textured pointy leaves remain emerald green in color with showy white variegation throughout the season.
+Its attractive twisted narrow leaves remain forest green in color with prominent white stripes and tinges of light green throughout the season.

 White-Variegated Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
-Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.
+Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.